5 Powerful Steps to Meditate on the Word of God

 So then faith cometh by hearing, and hearing by the word of God.

-God has given us the roadmap to spiritual growth.
-It's as simple as meditating on the Bible day and night.
-This is the only way of renewing your mind and growing in your relationship with God.
-God's truth is revealed only to the people who put the focus on God.
+God has given us the roadmap to spiritual growth, and it starts with His Word.
+Meditating on the Bible day and night is the pathway to renewing your mind and growing in your relationship with God.
+His truth is revealed to those who make Him the focus of their lives.
+As you explore Bible verses about faith and trust, you'll discover that God consistently rewards those who seek Him with a whole heart.

-Prepare yourself by praying to God in praise and worship.
+Before you begin, prepare yourself by praying to God in praise and worship.
 Find a quiet place where you will not be distracted.
-Turn off all forms of distractions within your presence.
-Always begin your meditation with prayer requests, such as this:
+Turn off your phone, close your laptop, and remove all forms of distraction from your presence.
+Always begin your meditation with a prayer of invitation, such as this:

 Heavenly Father,